-The Web service invocation launched by the BPEL Invoke activity is converted to a J2CA CCI outbound interaction, and the J2CA response is converted back to a Web service response.
+The web service invocation launched by the BPEL Invoke activity is converted to a J2CA CCI outbound interaction, and the J2CA response is converted back to a web service response.
 This end-to-end invocation is synchronous.

-You could also wrap up your custom adapter as a Web Service, and expose this to BPEL Process Manager.
+You could also wrap up your custom adapter as a web Service, and expose this to BPEL Process Manager.
 This is a loose coupling strategy and does not need an Adapter SDK.
-Both these approaches (JCA/Web service) are suitable for outbound invoke operations referred to as reference.
+Both these approaches (JCA/web service) are suitable for outbound invoke operations referred to as reference.
 Only the JCA 1.5 integration allows the Oracle BPEL PM to receive inbound events (from EIS to J2EE/Oracle BPEL PM).
 The Oracle BPEL PM acts as a pseudo JCA 1.5 container and implements the JCA 1.5-specific System Contracts.

 You can use any custom design tool for the configuration of the adapter, but a WSDL file must be generated at the end of the design-time phase for consumption by the Oracle BPEL PM design-time (JDeveloper).
 The WSDL file for the JCA interactions have a JCA extension.
 The Adapter is a JCA 1.5 resource adapter deployed in the same Oracle WebLogic Server container as that of the Oracle BPEL PM product.
-Note that the JCA 1.5 Resource Adapter and the Oracle BPEL PM instance must be deployed in the same Oracle WebLogic Server container.
+The JCA 1.5 Resource Adapter and the Oracle BPEL PM instance must be deployed in the same Oracle WebLogic Server container.

 The JCA Binding Component is the glue layer that integrates the standard JCA 1.5 Resource Adapter seamlessly with the Oracle BPEL PM product at run time.
-The JCA Binding Component has a JCA Provider for wrapping the JCA interactions as Web Services and performs the translation between Web Service messages to JCA interaction messages based on the WSDL files generated at design time.
+The JCA Binding Component has a JCA Provider for wrapping the JCA interactions as web Services and performs the translation between web Service messages to JCA interaction messages based on the WSDL files generated at design time.